 The information evening and lung function testing event brought together experts in the fields of respiratory health and air quality to put a spotlight on how the air we breathe can impact our lungs.

-16 members of the public received a free lung function test, with six being referred onto their GP for a follow-up test.
+16 members of the public received a free lung function test, with six being referred to their GP for a follow-up test.

-Organiser, Tess Jelen, Chair of Breathe Easy Westminster, said: “Thanks to the Healthy Lungs for Life grant, our Breathe Easy Westminster was pleased to hold two events.
+Organiser Tess Jelen, Chair of Breathe Easy Westminster, said: “Thanks to the Healthy Lungs for Life grant, Breathe Easy Westminster was pleased to hold two events.
 The first dealt with environmental impact and included some passionate and informative speakers.
-The second was to provide free spirometry testing.
-Overall, we made new members and are still being congratulated on the meeting and the information we provided to local people.
+The second provided free spirometry testing.
+Overall, we gained new members and are still being congratulated on the meeting and the information we provided to local people.
 Our sincere thanks to Healthy Lungs for Life for making this possible.”

 Sign up to our free monthly newsletter to get the latest information and research news on lung conditions, plus views from experts and patients!
 You can unsubscribe at any time.